alfarom256/MinifilterResearch/Write-up.md

    +0x12a0 InitialRundownSize : Uint8B
 ```

-To find the list of frames, I must load access the `_FLT_RESOURCE_LIST_HEAD` for the frame list, and iterate over every element (one per frame).
-Once the frames were found, iterating over every frame to find every volume/instance would follow the exact same process.
-Perfect!
+To find the list of frames, I must access the `_FLT_RESOURCE_LIST_HEAD` for the frame list, and iterate over every element (one per frame).
+Once the frames were found, I could iterate over every filter, volume, and instance contained within the frame.
+Perfect.

 But that just leaves me with the second question...